Jehops/swm-freebsd-battery-modeline/README.txt

 A: Yes, it could.
 I tried doing that with and without threads.
 I found StumpWM became less responsive in both cases.
 Don't you prefer a snappy StumpWM?

+Q: Will this only run on FreeBSD.

+A: By default, yes, but it should be quite simple to modify ml_bat.sh to get it working on your OS.